ReemMDA99/my-schedulemaker/README.md

 # My Work Scheduler
 Weekly challenge 5

+# Challenge:
+To create a simple calendar application that allows a user to save events for each hour of the day.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

+# Languages used:
+- Moment.js
+- HTML
+- CSS
+- JavaScript
+- jQuery
+- Bootstrap
+- jQuery UI

 # Criteria:

 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner
 SO THAT I can manage my time effectively